-How To Decide Between Two Great Candidates
+How to Decide Between Two Great Candidates

 Two candidates with documents in their hands are sitting on chairs in the lobby waiting for an interview.
 Man and a woman compete for the same position.